angr/patcherex/README.md

 The code has been tested on Ubuntu 16.04 64bit, using PyPy as the Python interpreter.

 Note: _DetourBackend passes most of the testcases with CGC and ELF's.
-Nothing else is guaranteed._
+Nothing else is guaranteed.
+Support for CGC was added on top of Paul's work_

 # Playing at DEFCON and want to use the IDA plugin?
 Need the quick setup guide?
 Go read DEFCON.md